The Fresh Hell of a Poetry Recital

 Now that is not a real example, but it is pretty damn indicative of a lot of the stuff in the books.
 Why, mother of god, why?

-I have made my introductions to the authoresses there.
-I have chosen a seat and smiling gently I try my best to listen and learn and just see how the evening will go.
+I have made my introductions to the authors there.
+I have chosen a seat and, smiling gently, I try my best to listen and learn and just see how the evening will go.
 I may be sarcastic and cynical a lot of the time, but, truth be known I am an idiot who flits between hopes.

 And now I am wondering what the hell we are waiting for.
 This isn’t Carnegie Hall.
 It’s not even Monty Hall for that matter, it’s a coffee shop in the unfashionable end of the city.
 No hordes of desperate for literature types will show up.
 I doubt the Pulitzer people are circling the block looking for parking.
 Let’s get on with it.

 My excitement builds.
 Herein lies all my hopes and dreams.
 Frustrations vanish.
 Here is soon to be an opportunity to hear these dulcet tones, these magical phrases that set the room alight.
-Soon colours will paint the very air and I will be transported in that way that only the delicacy and honesty and glory of words can move you.
-She has finished her first introduction and I am almost buzzing with anticipation.
+Soon, colors will paint the very air, and I will be transported in a way that only the delicacy, honesty, and glory of words can move me.
+She has finished her first introduction, and I am almost buzzing with anticipation.